 Robotically Assisted Coronary Bypass Surgery

 Robotically assisted coronary artery bypass (CABG) surgery is a type of minimally invasive heart surgery performed by a cardiac surgeon.
-The surgery involves the coronary arteries, but the surgeon does not need to open the chest.
-Instead, the procedure is done endoscopically.
+The surgery involves the coronary arteries, but the surgeon does not need to open the chest in the traditional manner.
+Instead, the procedure is done partially or totally endoscopically.
 The surgery can be done to correct problems with one or more arteries.

 Robotically Assisted Coronary Artery Bypass Surgery: Smaller incision

 Traditional, open-chest bypass surgery requires an 8-inch incision through the breastbone.
 The surgeon spreads the sternum to view the heart and then places the bypasses under direct vision.

 The incisions used in robotically assisted CABG surgery are even smaller than those used in traditional minimally invasive surgery.
 There are three ways the robot can be used to perform bypass surgery: